fernandezjerome/FIP_Assingment/README.md

 1. Open the project folder in VS Code or any other code editor.
 2. On the terminal, type npm audit fix --force to install essential node_modules files.
-3. Download the Lumen file and import the database file in PHPMyAdmin.
+3. Extract the lumen.zip file into `htdocs` in mamp or `www` in wamp
-4. Extract the lumen.zip file into htdocs.
+4. Import the database file in PHPMyAdmin.
 5. Add the database file at /database/db_mission_vision.sql.
 6. The database name should be db_mission_vision.
 7. Change the .env file on the root directory depending on the virtual local server.